 There is a wide range of equipment available from the Joint Equipment Loan Service (JELS) to help people maintain their independence.
 Equipment from JELS is provided on a loan basis for as long as the person requires it.
 When it is no longer needed it is returned to the store.

 There are no costs for the assessment or provision of occupational therapy equipment.
-However, if you are assessed for occupational therapy equipment, and you choose to receive this from the Council you will be asked to make a contribution to the costs of the delivery, installation, and in some cases annual maintenance of the equipment.
+However, if you are assessed for occupational therapy equipment, which requires service and maintenance, you will be asked to make a contribution to the costs of the annual service and maintenance of the equipment.